-To Take Out the Creak A creaking door or hammock hook which makes a hideous noise at times can be silenced by rubbing brown hard soap upon hinges or hard soap upon where the hooks rub together.
+To Take Out the Creak A creaking door or hammock hook which makes a hideous noise at brown hard soap upon hinges or where the hooks rub together.

 Flyspecks upon oil paintings can be removed by dipping the fingers in warm water and gently rubbing the canvas.
 After the specks disappear, wash the whole picture with warm water.
 Cover with cheap tarlatan in summer.
+All valuable pictures summer.
 All valuable pictures should be covered.
 Put away fine books if you value their appearance.